GaviriaAmaya/holbertonschool-interview/0x03-minimum_operations/README.md

 ### Manual approaching

 Starting, the minimum operations is always two: Copy the first H and paste it.
 Then, you just paste it again.
 In case that the amount of H is perfectly divisible by n, we can Copy all again and paste, adding one more operation.
-Else, the number of operations adds one at time.
+Else, the number of operations adds one at a time.

 ### Pseudo code

-1. Go through the range of n
+1. Copy and paste the first h

-2. Save into a variable the amount of operations that have to be done, setted by 2
+2. If n is perfectly divisible by the amount of h, copy and paste again.

-3. If n divided by the iteration is perfect, add one at the number of operations
+3. Save the clipboard and duplicate the amount of h

-4. Else, still iterating on it
+4. Else, just paste, adding the clipboard to the amount of h

 ### Curious things

-* 27579073 is prime number.
+* 27579073 is a prime number.
 As it is never divided by any number, never gets the conditional.
-So, there's not other operation than paste
+So, there's not another operation than paste